MicrosoftDocs/msteams-docs/msteams-platform/get-started/choose-what-suits-you.md

 ---
 title: Choose what suits you
-description: In this module, learn more about the tools and SDKs available for you to build a Microsoft Teams app ms.localizationpriority: high ms.date: 06/07/2023 ms.topic: reference
+description: Learn more about the tools and SDKs available for you to build a Microsoft Teams app based on the app capabilities, AI capability, UI components, and languages. ms.localizationpriority: high ms.date: 06/07/2023 ms.topic: reference